SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/analytics-audit-logs.md

 See [Audit logs](/standard-tenant/audit-logs/) and [Audit API](https://{{< domain-c8y >}}/api/core/#tag/Audit-API)
 in the {{< openapi >}} for details of accessing the audit logs.

-Audit log entries include the current action and the the name of the user performing that action.
+Audit log entries include the current action and the name of the user performing that action.
 For example:

 ![Audit log entries for Streaming Analytics](/images/streaming-analytics/troubleshooting/audit-logs.png)